howbigwillmydanebe

 First let me say that those who down-play the size factor forget that a "great" size is a major characteristic of the GREAT Dane.
 Without the great size, he just isn't GREAT!

-German Danes and several American Danes are too small, and as a result, the Dane's head too is proportionally small and the dog just doesn't have the graceful Dane image, in fact at times it doesn't even look like a Dane!
+Several American and European Danes are too small, and as a result, the Dane's head too is proportionally small and the dog just doesn't have the graceful Dane image, in fact at times it doesn't even look like a Dane!

 The Dane's title, the gentle giant, means that he must have both features, the good characteristics and the giant size.

-The height of the Dane is measured in inches at the shoulder; at the highest point in contact with the start of the neck "withers".
-A large Dane is about 3 feet at the shoulder, plus a foot of neck length and another foot of head height which makes him almost 5 feet tall at the top of the head, and if he is standing on his back legs jumping on you with his front paws of your shoulders, he would about 6 or 6+ feet high.
+The height of the Dane is measured in inches at the shoulder; at the highest point in contact with the start of the neck "withers", see illustration below.
+A large Dane is about 3 feet at the shoulder, plus a foot of neck length and near another foot of head height which makes him almost 5 feet tall at the top of the head, and if he is standing on his back legs jumping on you with his front paws of your shoulders, he would about 6 or 6+ feet high.

-Now .. there are good looking GREAT Great Danes in the 34-35" or even 36" category who are perfectly healthy and lead a wonderful long life.
+Now ... there are large good looking GREAT Great Danes in the 34-35" and 36" category who are perfectly healthy and lead a wonderful long life.
 Shoulder height isn't a problem.

-Weight should be more of a concern because it is often associated with fat buildup.
+Weight should be more of a concern at some point because it can be associated with fat buildup.

 Age.
 Weight in Lbs Height in inches at the shoulders